 NOTE: p5.play hasn’t been updated in a while, and produces some console errors in newer browsers.
 The examples seem to work fine still.

-- Comment out the addImage lines.
+addImagelines.
 See what happens.
-Put them back.
+Then comment them back.

-- Comment out the mouseActive line.
+mouseActiveline.
 See what happens.
-Put it back.
+Then comment it back.

 Build interactive experiments that focus on minimally expressing a single mechanic.